Rates

 The Jim Thorpe Camping Resort is a family owned and operated campground in the Pocono region of Pennsylvania.
-We are under new ownership and currently in the process of renovating the campground to make your getaway even more memorable.
+After every season we are constantly renovating the campground to make your getaway even more memorable.
 We offer camping from April 1 through October 31 but the season really kicks off on Memorial Day weekend when we open the pool, offer wine and cheese tastings (juice and cookies for our younger campers), a DJ and so much more!
-Feel free to reach out to us through any of our social media accounts, email, or call us!
-Also, keep an eye on Groupon and Living Social for some great deals!
+Feel free to reach out to us and call or email us!
 We look forward to seeing familiar faces and making new friends!.

 Mauch Chunk/ Jim Thorpe